We all know that bullying is a problem in schools, but only recently have I-O psychologists become interested in bullying in the workplace.

 One form of non-violent workplace aggression is abusive supervision, which occurs when a supervisor exhibits hostile behaviors such as public ridicule, yelling, or breaking promises.
-Abusive supervision obviously has negative consequences, but in a recent paper titled Abusive Supervision and Feedback Avoidance, Marilyn Whitman and her colleagues were interested in how abusive supervision leads to some of these unfortunate results.
+Abusive supervision has clear negative consequences for employees and organizations, but researchers (Whitman, Halbesleben, & Holmes, 2014) were interested in how abusive supervision leads to some of these unfortunate results.

 Not everyone is affected by abusive supervision in the same way.
 However, in a sample of nurses, the researchers found that abusive supervision was related to emotional exhaustion, which in turn was related to feedback avoidance.
 In other words, when supervisors are abusive, workers often become emotionally exhausted, and as a result they actively try to avoid getting feedback from their supervisors.

 In addition, feedback avoidance leads to additional emotional exhaustion, becoming an endless loop of negative consequences.
 While avoiding an abusive supervisor might seem like a good defense mechanism for an employee, it actually tends to make things worse.